-Please note that no financial information from the Office of Business Affairs can be released over the telephone.
+Please note that no financial information from the Business Office can be released over the telephone.
 The student must request financial information in person.

 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.